MarinhoLab/dqrobotics-pyplot/docs/misc.rst

 Saving an animation video
 -------------------------

-In a macos enviroment, this needs
+In a macos environment, this needs

 .. code-block:: console